Get immediate access to the checklists, worksheets, and overviews you need if you or someone you care about is injured.

-Picture an all too familiar scene: A large factory with numerous employees, nearing the end of second shift.
+Picture an all too familiar scene: A large factory with numerous employees nearing the end of the second shift.
 The floor is covered with scraps, shavings, etc., making it difficult to move around safely.

 Although several complaints have been logged, nothing has been done to correct this dangerous situation.
 Then it happens: an employee trips on a piece of scrap and sustains serious injuries.